Peugeot 106: High performance variants

 Contrary to some sources, the S1 models did not share the same engine with the 205 Rallye and AX Sport, which used a carburettor TU24 engine.
 The dimensions of the aluminium S1 block resemble those of the 1.4 iron block with slightly lowered capacity to comply with the rules of the lower French rally classes at the time (under 1,300 cc).
 The S1 (TU2J2) and S2 (TU5J2) were fuel injected, employing Magneti Marelli multi point fuel injection systems.

 The S1 Rallye were designed as a homologation special to compete in the 1300 cc rally class.
-It featured a four cylinder, 8-valve, high compression engine with an aggressive cam profile designed to come "on song" between 5,400 and the 7,200 rpm redline.
+It featured a four-cylinder, 8-valve, high compression engine with an aggressive cam profile designed to come "on song" between 5,400 and the 7,200 rpm redline.

 This engine coupled to a short ratio five speed gearbox made the 1.3 more of a sprinter than a cruiser.
-70mph on the motorway was a noisy 4,000 rpm in fifth gear, but given enough tarmac, the little 1.3 would redline in top gear at 115mph.
+70 mph on the motorway was a noisy 4,000 rpm in fifth gear, but given enough tarmac, the 1.3 would redline in top gear at 115 mph.

 The 106 was competitive in racing, but also made a practical small family car.
 All cars had steel wheels, and Rallye decals and seat coverings featuring a one or three colour flash, which again varied between early and late cars.
-With facelift came new top model named Peugeot 106 GTI with 1.6 litre 16 valves engine that produce 120hp.
+With facelift came new top model named Peugeot 106 GTI with 1.6 litre 16 valves engine that produce 120 hp.
 It came with new exterior body kit and new wheels.
 On some markets in Europe, it was badged S16 or Rallye.

 Electric version

 In 1995, Peugeot launched an electric powered version of the 106, called the 106 Electrique.
-This was offered in a number of European countries including France, Belgium, The Netherlands, Norway and the United Kingdom.
+This was offered in a number of European countries including France, Belgium, The Netherlands, Switzerland, Norway and the United Kingdom.

 The electric powertrain was developed and built by French engineering company Heuliez.
 The car used Nickel-cadmium battery technology manufactured by Saft Groupe S.A., had a top speed of 56 mph (90 km/h) and had an official range of 100 km.

 Despite the high price of the vehicle, Peugeot anticipated demand for around 15,000 to 20,000 Peugeot 106 Électriques each year, with an expected total production run of 100,000 vehicles.
 In the end, only 6,400 Peugeot 106 Électriques were sold between 1995 and 2003, most purchased by the French Administration.